Fantomas42/django-blog-zinnia/docs/FAQ.rst

     on several sites or share an admin interface for all the sites handled.

     Zinnia also provides a new permission that's allow or not the user to change the authors.
-Usefull for collaborative works.
+Useful for collaborative works.

     But if you want to restrict the edition of the entries by site, authors or whatever you want, it's your job to implement this